-ESWT for Erectile Dysfunction
+Shockwave Therapy for Erectile Dysfunction

 Erectile dysfunction (ED) refers to the lack of limb stiffness during sexual intercourse to perform a successful coitus.
 ED is a worldwide disease affecting approximately 50 % of all men between the ages of 40 and 70 with varying degrees of severity.
 Organic factors are the main cause (60 - 80 %) of ED, and the main focus here is on circulatory disorders of the erectile tissue.
-In the interdisciplinary treatment concept of ED, low-dose ESWT has played an important role since 2010.
-Previous clinical studies have shown that ESWT is also effective for PDE-5 inhibitors ineffectiveness with successful long-term effect.
+In the interdisciplinary treatment concept of ED, low-intensity ESWT has played an important role since 2010.
+Previous clinical studies have shown that ESWT is also effective for PDE-5 inhibitors (Viagra) ineffectiveness with successful long-term effect.
 Since 2015, the European Association of Urology (EAU) has been using ESWT as a method of first choice for the treatment of erectile dysfunction in addition to PDE-5 inhibitors.

 Benefits of ESWT for Men’s Health Issues:

 - Therapies without medication or surgery